vincentmajor/ctsa_prediction/README.md

 ## Introduction

-[Surkis et al.](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-016-0992-8) presented a novelmethod to label biomedical research along a translational spectrum from basic science through animal and human studies into population studies.
-The manual labeling process is incredibly laborious; the authors used bag-of-words text classfication models to predict the class of articles based on the words in their title and abstracts.
+[Surkis et al.](https://translational-medicine.biomedcentral.com/articles/10.1186/s12967-016-0992-8) presented a novel method to label biomedical research along a translational spectrum from basic science through animal and human studies into population studies.
+The manual labeling process is incredibly laborious; the authors used bag-of-words text classification models to predict the class of articles based on the words in their title and abstracts.
 The goal of this project was to improve on the performance presented by incorporating text semantics learnt in an unsupervised manner with `word2vec` or `fastText`.

 ## Full paper